rob-Lehane/SHUFFLE-FE/README.md

-//npm i

-//npm run web

-//node modules
-//expo-av
-//build
-//AV.js
-//line 54, remove && Platform.OS === "web"

-# Shuffle.fm Frontend
+# Shufl.fm Frontend

-This repository houses the frontend code for Shuffle.fm, a cutting-edge music recommendation app.
+This repository houses the frontend code for Shfle.fm, a cutting-edge music recommendation app.
 Our frontend is built with React, providing a dynamic and responsive user interface that interacts seamlessly with our backend services.

 ## Features